Download and Setup

-If the upload tool is going to be executed with the user credentials of a Shared User, and not from the user credentials of the Zoho Reports Administrator or Database owner, then you need to provide the following parameter.
-This parameter should provide the Zoho Reports user name of the Database owner or Zoho Reports Administrator to whom this Shared user is associated with, as value.
+If the upload tool is going to be executed with the user credentials of a Shared User, and not from the user credentials of the Zoho Analytics Administrator or Workspace Administrator, then you need to provide the following parameter.
+This parameter should provide the Zoho Analytics user name of the Workspace Administrator or Zoho Analytics Administrator to whom this Shared user is associated with, as value.

 - DBOWNERNAME = database_owner_username